 We didn't pull the oil cooling adapter/oil filter relocation because I didn't know how easy it was to remove from the car.
 This was again, a mistake.

-The total cost for the parts from Pick-n-Pull was $250 including core charges (none of which I got back), because we went on the 4th of July, which was a half-off day.
+The total cost for the parts from Pick-n-Pull was $250 including about $50 core charges (none of which I got back), because we went on the 4th of July, which was a half-off day.
 A "normal" day, the parts would've been $500.
-In my opinion, that's a bit steep for junkyard turbo parts off of a 233k mile car - we could've gotten the price down a bit by being smarter with the things we got, but going on a 50% off day was key.
+In my opinion, that's a bit steep for junkyard turbo parts off of a 233k mile car - we could've gotten the price down a bit by being smarter with the things we got, i.e. getting fewer things and getting more of the things we needed, but going on a 50% off day was key.

 We left this behind from the donor car, but that was a mistake.

 For the oil drain, I bought a kit on eBay called MAMBA Turbo Oil Feed & Return Drain Line Kit For VOLVO 740 940 TD04H-13C 49189 for $75.
-It came via incredibly fast DHL shipping from Taiwan — I've had parts take longer to come from California.
+It came via incredibly fast DHL shipping from Taiwan (2 days) — I've had parts take longer to come from California.
 As it turns out, this kit was a poor choice for my application.
 I wasn't able to use the drain line at all because it was intended for a stock turbo block with the drain press fit using an o-ring seal (I gave the drain line away).
-My 1984 B23F block didn't have the oil drain hole or the casting to drill a hole, and even if it did have the casting, I wasn't interested in drilling the block — attempting to clean the chips out of the crankcase seemed like a recipe for disaster.
-I was able to use the 10-AN flange from the kit that goes on the turbo as well as the banjo bolt and 4-AN feed line (described in the next section).
+My 1984 B23F block didn't have the oil drain hole or the casting to drill a hole.
+Even if it did have the casting, I wasn't interested in drilling the block — attempting to clean the chips out of the crankcase seemed like a recipe for disaster.
+The parts that I was able to use from the kit were the 10-AN flange for the turbo oil drain, and the banjo bolt and 4-AN oil feed line (described in the next section).

 I got a 10-AN bulkhead fitting from Amazon and used a step drill to make a hole in the oil pan below the baffles.
 As it turned out, I chose a bad place to make the hole.